Pelvic peritoneum, Muscles of the pelvic wall, Pelvic vessels, Sacral plexus branches

 Sacral plexus

 Definition & formation: It is a flat triangular structure formed by the ventral rami of L4,5 (lumbosacral trunk) and S1,2,3,4.
-Ventral rami of L4 and L5 form the lumbosacral trunk, this trunk will emerge from the medial margin of psoas major to join the 1st sacral nerve anterior to the sacroiliac joint.
+Ventral rami of L4 and L5 form the lumbosacral trunk, this trunk will emerge from the medial margin of the psoas major to join the 1st sacral nerve anterior to the sacroiliac joint.

 Site: on the posterior pelvic wall, in front of the piriformis and behind the parietal pelvic fascia, sigmoid colon, and rectum.